Testing a website on different browsers is a mandatory part of the web design process.

 Opera market share

-With only 2% of users worldwide, Opera has a small user base compared to other major browsers.
+With less than 2% of users worldwide, Opera has a small user base compared to other major browsers.

 What is under the hood of Opera?